 Sally, one of your employees, has a gross salary of £30,000 and is personally making pension contributions of £2,000.
 Although income tax is only paid on £28,000 (£30,000 - £2,000), NICs for both you and Sally are based on the full £30,000.
 Under a salary sacrifice arrangement, Sally could give up £2,000 of her salary, with you then making the £2,000 pension contributions.
-The tax position is unchanged, but NICs would then be calculated on the lower salary of £28,000 - particularly beneficial here because Sally saves NICs at the rate of 8%.
+The tax position is unchanged, but NICs would then be calculated on the lower salary of £28,000 - particularly beneficial here because Sally saves NICs at the rate of 8% and you save NICs at the rate of 15%.

-Being able to take 25% of the pension fund tax-free from age 55 (increasing to 57 from 6 April 2028), with total withdrawal flexibility for the remainder of the fund, simply enhances the arrangement.
+Being able to take 25% of the pension fund tax-free from a and you save NICs at the rate of 15%. ge 55 (increasing to 57 from 6 April 2028), with total withdrawal flexibility for the remainder of the fund, simply enhances the arrangement.
 The principle works equally well for you, as a director, because pension contributions can be paid rather than drawing profits as remuneration or dividends.